-These simple tips really work to help baby improve his fine motor skills and develop his taste for a variety of nutritious foods.
+These simple food parenting tips really work to help baby improve his fine motor skills and develop his taste for a variety of nutritious foods.
 We’ll also let you in on our secrets for less wasted food and easier cleanup.

 A messy baby is a learning baby!
-Right now, your baby has a lot to learn, and you’re his best teacher.
-As he watches you eat, then tries to use a spoon with your help, he’ll start developing the skills he needs.
-But he’s still learning, so it’s OK if food gets everywhere.
+Right now, your baby has a lot to learn, and you’re her best teacher.
+As she watches you eat, then tries to use a spoon with your help, she’ll start developing the skills she needs.
+But she’s still learning, so it’s OK if food gets everywhere.

 Babies love to touch and feel, because that’s how they get familiar with new things.
-He may take food off the spoon, play with it, put it in his mouth or spread it around the high chair.
+She may take food off the spoon, play with it, put it in her mouth or spread it around the high chair.
 That’s perfectly normal.

 Tip: For quick floor cleanup, put a newspaper, paper grocery bags or paper towels under the high chair.
-For easier baby cleanup, strip him down to just a diaper and plastic bib during meals.
+For easier baby cleanup, strip her down to just a diaper and plastic bib during meals.
 You may find that popping your baby in a bath is quicker and easier than doing loads of laundry!

-As your baby gets better at eating, he’ll show you he’s interested in feeding himself.
-He might try to grab the spoon and put it in his mouth or start picking up food with his fingers.
-Let him take the lead, but be ready to step in if he’s frustrated and wants help.
+As your baby gets better at eating, she’ll show you she’s interested in feeding himself.
+She might try to grab the spoon and put it in her mouth or start picking up food with her fingers.
+Let her take the lead, but be ready to step in if she’s frustrated and wants help.

-Letting your baby advance from spoon feeding to finger foods when he’s ready is an important step for baby, and it’ll mean your hands are free to feed yourself!
+Letting your baby advance from spoon feeding to finger foods when she’s ready is an important step for baby, and it’ll mean your hands are free to feed yourself!